marcusoftnet/marcusoftnet.github.io/_posts/2016-11-18-designing-our-work-for-flow.md

 But first some examples;

 ## Move fast - break nothing
-The title of this heading is [actually a great talk by Zach Holman](https://zachholman.com/talk/move-fast-break-nothing/) that I recommend you to watch.
+The title of this section is [a great talk by Zach Holman](https://zachholman.com/talk/move-fast-break-nothing/) that I recommend you to watch.

 The thing that we were discussing, in the intro of this post, was that we had to postpone a release of a report.
 This had to do with the fact that we don't handle versions of the report but was changing the one report.